-Ezy-On Small Compression Stocking Applicator
+Ezy-On Compression Aid

 Putting on compression socks, TED stockings or medical tights can be a challenge and notoriously difficult to put on yourself or your carer.
 Especially if you are unable to bend down, have reduced upper body strength or restricted flexibility.

-The Ezy-on stocking frame is part of our dressing aids range.
+The Ezy-on compression frame is part of our dressing aids range.
 It is a strong robust metal frame which helps keep the compression stocking open.
 Making it easier to get the stocking onto your foot, but also reduces the stress in your hands and wrists caused by pulling the stocking open.

 To gain the benefits of wearing compression stockings following procedures such as hip replacements or knee surgery, you need to be putting them on first thing in the morning, every day.
 Legs and feet are less swollen at the beginning of the day and you will get the maximum benefit as you are active throughout the day.